-Prof. Kapteyn is a Fellow of the Optical Society of America (OSA), the American Physical Society (APS), and the American Association for the Advancement of Science (AAAS), and the American Acadmey of Arts and Sciences.
+Prof. Kapteyn is a Fellow of the Optical Society of America (OSA), the American Physical Society (APS), the American Association for the Advancement of Science (AAAS), and the American Acadmey of Arts and Sciences.

 - 2019 - Colorado Governor’s Award for High Impact Research (Co-recipient with Prof. Margaret Murnane)

 - 2018 - American Academy of Arts and Sciences

 - 2014 - CU Boulder Investor of the Year

 - 2013 - Outstanding Alumni Award, Harvey Mudd College